asimonia/DSA/README.md

 # Advanced Data Structures & Algorithms

 ## Recursion
+0. When a function gets called, it goes onto the stack; when a function returns a value, it is popped off the stack
 1. Define the base cases (there can be multiple)
 2. Define the recursive case so that the subproblems will converge to the base case
 3. Think about the values your function will return and invoke the function from within